 To give us a better idea of the size of Rhode Island, let us look at a few comparisons.
 Rhode Island is roughly the same size as Yosemite National Park of California.
-The smallest state of the US thus is roughly twice the size of London and nearly the same size as Samoa or Luxembourg.
+The smallest state of the US thus is nearly twice the size of London and almost the same size as Samoa or Luxembourg.

 Rhode Island is a beautiful state with over 400 miles of spectacular coastline, sandy beaches, and seaside outcrops.
-Green plantations and farms and vineyards are spread across the state and the cities dotted with colonial buildings, museums, and historic mansions.
-Providence, Warwick, Cranston, and Pawtucket are some of the most populous cities of Rhode Island.
+Green plantations, farms and vineyards are spread across the state and the cities dotted with colonial buildings, museums, and historic mansions.
+Providence, Warwick, Cranston, and Pawtucket are some of the most populated cities of Rhode Island.

 Rhode Island Facts –

 • Official Name – State of Rhode Island and Providence Plantations